 - The park is only open from 6am to 6pm daily.
 All guests are supposed to enter or exit the park before 6pm, after 6 all gates of the Serengeti national parks are closed

-- No unauthorised firearms are allowed in the park.
+- No unauthorized firearms are allowed in the park.

 - All guests are or drivers are strictly adhered to the speed limit of 50 kilometers per hours while inside the park

 - Feeding animals are no allowed completely.
-Anyone found feeding an animal inside the park is penalised accordingly.
+Anyone found feeding an animal inside the park is penalized accordingly.

-- All the game drives MUST be done along the authorised tracks only, whoever is found off tracking is liable of a fine
+- All the game drives MUST be done along the authorized tracks only, whoever is found off tracking is liable of a fine

 - Observe maximum respect to animals, drivers MUST give way to animals incase they are crossing.
 The national park is the animals home and they have all rights of way within the park.